Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

    9. Lease time 86400 seconds

-   10. Click "OK" and wait for it to complete.
+   10. Click "OK" and wait for it to complete

    ![](./media/image24.png)

    **NSX-T Interface**

-   1. Log into the NSX-T interface using the IP address and credentials shown under the identity tab.
-(Same location as the vCenter login information).
+   1. Log into the NSX-T interface using the IP address and credentials shown under the VMware credentials tab

    ![](./media/image25.png)